 Any student who falls within the residential requirement and fails to sign up for housing, or be approved for an exemption by May 1st (returning students) or August 1st (new students), will automatically be assigned a room and meal plan.

-Any student found to be providing false information on the Housing Policy Exemption Request Form or during a personal interview will be subject to University disciplinary action.
+Any student found to be providing false information on the Housing Policy Exemption Request Form or during a personal interview will be subject to University disciplinary action and will be responsible for University housing and meal plan charges.

 Housing and Residence LifeCampion Hall 100901 12th AvenueSeattle, WA 98122-1090